Karl Stefanovic: Personal life

-Stefanovic was born in Darlinghurst, New South Wales, to a Serbian-German father and an Australian mother.
+Stefanovic was born in Darlinghurst, New South Wales, to a Serbian-German father and a British mother.
+He was raised in Capalaba, Queensland.
 His younger brother, Peter Stefanovic, is a correspondent with 60 Minutes.

 He was educated at St Augustines College (Cairns), the Anglican Church Grammar School and the Queensland University of Technology, where he graduated with a degree in journalism in 1994.

 Stefanovic met journalist Cassandra Thorburn at a party in Rockhampton in 1995 and later married; they have three children together.
 In September 2016, it was revealed that Stefanovic had separated from his wife after 21 years; their divorce was finalised in October 2017.

 In February 2018, Stefanovic made public his engagement to Jasmine Yarbrough.
 He married Yarbrough in December 2018 at a ceremony in Mexico.
 They have one child together.

 Controversy

 In July 2016, Stefanovic attracted criticism from the LGBT community after using the word "tranny" and making a number of jokes deemed transphobic during a segment on Today.
 On 29 July 2016, a day after the segment, he made a public apology on the show, stating that "I was an ignorant tool" and stated that he was informed of how offensive the term was considered.
 He was later nominated for an ACON LGBTI award for his honest apology, and has gone on to be an outspoken advocate of the queer community.
 In 2017, Stefanovic spoke out against the conservative government putting obstacles in the way of passing same-sex marriage legislation, condemning the government for turning the issue into a “political football”.
 He also debated prominent Anglican minister Michael Jensen on the topic during a live interview, arguing for a ‘yes’ vote on the then-upcoming marriage equality plebiscite.

-Stefanovic was involved in a public fight with former Australian Test Captain Michael Clarke (cricketer), which also involved their partners.
+In January 2023, Stefanovic was involved in a public fight with former Australian cricket captain Michael Clarke in Noosa, which also involved their partners.
 In the video, Stefanovic's sister-in-law Jade Yarbrough, accuses Michael Clarke of being unfaithful and cheating on her, prompting Clarke to lash out at Stefanovic.
+It has been reported that Stefanovic and Clarke are no longer friends.